Understanding the Resident Profile Structure and Pages

 The grid above shows the street layout and resident locations on Plate 71 where we will target our research.
 The boxes mark the 104 Saint Louis residents listed at the bottom of Plate 71 and living in close proximity to the location of Central Presbyterian Church in 1875 at the northeast corner of Lucas Garrison Avenues.

 Number “88,” located in the lower right quadrant of the gridabove represents the location of Central Presbyterian Church in 1875.
 North on this grid, as on all of the Dry and Compton plates, is on the right side of the graphic.
 The numbers on the “x” and “y” axes represent the block street numbers.
 Then, as now, North/South street numbering starts at Market Street and the numbers increase going north.
 East/West Street numbering starts at the river and numbers increase going west.
 The river is 27 blocks east of Beaumont.

-The 104 residents referenced on Plate 71 of the Compton and Dry map are listed in alphabetical order below with their Plate 71 map list number, their color-coded sector and grid numbers and their exact street address.
+The 104 residents referenced on Plate 71 of the Compton and Dry map are listed with their Plate 71 map list number, their color-coded sector and grid numbers and their exact street address.

 Compton and Dry Resident List by Number on Plate 71